-The ICTC Management Committee met on March 8, 2023, and forwards this item to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

-- 1. Authorize the ICTC Chairperson to sign the attached resolution. - 2.
+- 1. Authorize the ICTC Chairperson to sign the attached resolution; - 2.
 Authorization for the Execution of the LCTOP Project application: Free Fare Program for eligible ICTC administered transit services.

+David Aguirre

-David Aguirre Interim Executive Director
+Interim Executive Director